MeganNyhan/CI_PP5_SALT/README.md

 </p>
 <br>
 <p> Structure:</p>
-<li>The website consists of a header with fixed navigation menu on top, a body and a footer.
+<li>The website consists of a header with navigation menu on top, a body and a footer.
 It is designed to navigate the e-commerce from the header and footer, having them always available.</li>
 <br>

 <li>The metadata in the head tag of the base HTML includes the following keywords to help search engines to find the website: